Are there any prerequisites for attending?

 When you register, you’ll receive instructions on how to access an alternative stream

-What if I’m in a distant timezone and cannot attend live?
+What if I’m in a distant timezone and cannot attend the virtual sessions live?

 The alternative stream will allow a 24-hour delayed rebroadcast to accommodate distant timezones.
 When you register, you’ll receive instructions on how to access the alternative stream.